GabLeRoux/macos-crossover-wine-cloud-builder/ReadMe.md

 ## Inspiration

-I learned about [Free and Open Source Software Code for CrossOver](https://www.codeweavers.com/crossover/source) and found [this gist][crossover-gist].
+I learned about [Free and Open Source Software Code for CrossOver][foss-crossover] and found [this gist][crossover-gist].

 ## Where to download builds?

 See https://github.com/GabLeRoux/macos-crossover-cloud-build/issues/2

-## Can I run `./build.sh` locally?
+## Can I run [`build.sh`](./build.sh) locally?

-It will only work if you're on MacOS, but yes.
+It will only work if you're on macOS, but yes.
 Clone the project, read the script first, then feel free to do it 👍.
 This is an [MIT](LICENSE.md) repo.
 If you break something on your system doing so, it's your fault 😉

 ## Can I contribute?